bokesan/icfpc2023/README.md

     - Swapping the positions of two musicians
     - Moving a musician
     - Changing the volume of one musician

+We did not do well this year, scoring only about half of the top 10 scores, and probably ended up somewhere from place 65-80.

 ## Problems encountered / Lessons learned